n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.httprequest.md

 - **Batching**: control how to batch large responses.
 - **Ignore SSL Issues**: download the response even if SSL validation isn't possible.
 - **Redirects**: choose whether to follow redirects.
-Disabled by default.
+Enabled by default.
 - **Response**: provide settings about the expected API response.
 - **Proxy**: use this if you need to specify an HTTP proxy.
 - **Timeout**: set a timeout for the request.